Trails for everyone, forever

 With two small lakes and numerous branching trails that sport views to Mount Baker and the Puget Sound, this moderate trail through shady forest can be hiked or backpacked year round.
 If you decide to head up in the 'off' season, you may be rewarded with an added layer of lovely on the surrounding trees.

-> Plan your trip using WTA's Hiking Guide
+> Plan your trip to Pine and Cedar Lakes using WTA's Hiking Guide

 Heybrook ridge